-Historical and 2018 drill data has been used to create a 3D geological model as well as updated cross, long sections and level plans.
-These products have allowed for more precise targeting for winter 2019 drilling.
-This modelling work, includes not only an updated 0.1 g/t Au wireframe, but also a higher grade 2 g/t Au wireframe within it, taking into account structural and additional geological elements that appear to be controlling the distribution of gold.
+Historical and 2018 drill data was used to create a 3D geological model as well as updated cross, long sections and level plans.
+These products have allowed for more precise targeting for winter 2019 drilling, a notable success being the results of DO-19-262 in the 531 Zone (Figure 3).
+This modelling work includes not only an updated 0.1 g/t Au wireframe, but also a higher grade 2 g/t Au wireframe within it, as well as structural and geological wireframes for elements that appear to be controlling the distribution of gold.
 This model will feed into the resource estimate update that is underway with RPA.
 Modelling results show a number of new high priority drill targets within the resource area, including gaps in drilling in high priority areas, extensions of known zones as well as peripheral mineralized zones that have not received much attention to date.